 50:50 Parliament Team

-We need a more balanced House of Commons, around 50:50 Men and Women.
-Please collaborate and do something: debate and take action to make Parliament more gender balanced.
+We need a more balanced House of Commons, around 50:50 men and women.
+Please collaborate and do something: debate and take action to make Parliament more gender balanced, like life.